ssugar/netmon-ELK/README.md

 #netmon-ELK#

 ##Description##
-Vagrantfile and Chef recipes to deploy the ELK stack [Elasticsearch, Logstash, and Kibana](http://www.elasticsearch.org/overview/) for use as a Netmon and Syslog analysis tool.
+Vagrantfile to deploy the ELK stack [Elasticsearch, Logstash, and Kibana](http://www.elasticsearch.org/overview/) for use as a Netmon and Syslog analysis tool.

 ===================================
 ##Setup without Vagrant##